 Introverts are over-stimulated mentally, so being quiet is necessary for their productivity, and mental health.
 When an Introvert is exposed to a particularly loud or busy environment, especially for long periods, they can feel their batteries drain too quickly, like a smartphone in need of an upgrade!

-Many managers and leaders still judge ‘engagement’ by how much their people contribute during meetings, how chatty they are in the workplace and how much they push themselves forward.
+Many managers and leaders still judge engagement” by how much their people contribute during meetings, how chatty they are in the workplace and how much they push themselves forward.
 All these however are the more natural behaviours of an extravert.
 So the quieter ones, who usually only speak out when they have something of value to add, who thrive on meaningful conversations and who hope their work quality and output speaks for itself, are frequently judged as disengaged.

-Can introverts behave in those ways?
-Sure.
-Anyone can flex their behaviour, but at what cost?For introverts, using extraverted behaviours for prolonged periods will drain their mental batteries fast and they’ll probably end up feeling not enough because it’s only by pretending that they fit in with the norm.
 Carl Jung identified that what distinguishes an introvert from an extravert is what drains and charges their mental batteries.
 So preferred behaviours are those that keep the charge high.
 That means social interaction and active experiences for the extraverts and quiet, reflective experiences for the introverts.
-It’s widely understood that better engagement produces better outcomes, so the starting point therefore has to be how ‘engagement’ is defined so that it is equitable and inclusive rather than playing into the extraversion bias.

 Gallup defined engaged employees as ?those who are involved in, enthusiastic about and committed to their work and workplace.